Resident Parking permit terms and questions

 The Corporate Anti Fraud Team

 This authority is under a duty to protect the public funds it administers.
-To this end it may use the information you provide on your application form for the prevention and detection of fraud.
-It may also share this information with other bodies responsible for auditing or administering public funds for these purposes.
-For more information please see our Fraud pages.
+They may use the information you provide on your application to prevent and detect fraud.

 Data matching by the Cabinet Office is subject to a Code of Practice.